absorensen/numbers_go_brrrr/m4_real_time_systems/s4_branchless_programming.md

 a relevant part of the code.
 If we kept a ```Vec<Ray>``` to do this, sending the ```Vec<Ray>``` around from function to function, we would call this an Array-of-Structs (AoS).

-What we could do instead, to only cache exactly what we needed is called Struct-of-Arrays (SoA).
+What we could do instead, to only cache exactly what we need is called Struct-of-Arrays (SoA).
 We keep all of our rays in a deconstructed fashion -

 === "Rust"